 Oil refineries process and refine this oil which gives us the gas we see and use everyday in our motorcycles.
 As soon as refineries define the gas to be up to par with their standards, they ship the gas to gas stations.
 The gas you put in your motorcycle from the gas station is not that old, usually only a few days since it was refined.

-A characteristic gas has is called volatility which means it vaporizes at an efficient rate that’s beneficial for your motorcycle engine.
+Gas has a characteristic called volatility which means it vaporizes at an efficient rate that’s beneficial for your motorcycle engine.
 But because of it’s vaporizing characteristic, that means it will continue to do so whether or not the engine is using it.
 This means that over time the gas’s ability to combust will weaken.

 The exposure to oxygen that gas has over time changes the chemistry of it altogether.
 So in addition to it vaporizing over time, the mix with oxygen creates gum and varnish deposits in the gas.

-Gas tanks as well as other parts of the fuel system also tend to collect condensation.
+Motorcycle gas tanks as well as other parts of the fuel system also tend to collect condensation.
 This will lead to water mixture in the gas.
-This is especially relevant to motorcyclists to use ethanol gas as ethanol is essentially a water attractant and can increase the amount of moisture found in the fuel system.
+This is especially relevant to motorcyclists who use ethanol gas; ethanol is essentially a water attractant and can increase the amount of moisture found in the fuel system.

 The change in the chemistry of gasoline can happen quickly, especially if you are not using it or aren’t topping off your tank with fresh gas.
 The chemical changes can start at around 30 days after you fill your tank with gas and will continue to react over time.

-The truth is, using bad or old gas in your motorcycle can greatly affect your machine in very frustrating ways.
 As it was mentioned before, gas will eventually get gum and varnish deposits meaning it will gel up.
-Imagine all the small valves, jets, and lines that the liquid gas has to go through to power your engine.
+Imagine all the small valves, jets, and lines that fuel gas has to go through to power your engine.
 Now imagine gel running through those same lines.

-The number one things old gas will do to your motorcycle is clog up a lot of the parts in the fuel system.
-Gel gas also has a lot harder of a time combusting than liquid gas does, so the performance of your motorcycle will be poor.
+Basically, the number one things old gas will do to your motorcycle is clog up a lot of the parts in the fuel system.
+Gel gas also has a lot harder time combusting than liquid gas does, so the performance of your motorcycle will be poor.

 Eventually if left untreated, your motorcycle will no longer be able to start or not run for very long.
 The clogged parts will prevent the fuel from circulating and it will basically leave your motorcycle unusable.

-Luckily there is a way to clear it all up and make your motorcycle as good as new.
+Luckily there is a way to clear it all up and make your motorcycle good as new.
 You must be willing to spend a bit of time doing it though, because cleaning out your fuel system isn’t going to be just an hour long project.
+If you’re not sure if the gas in your motorcycle has gone bad, you can read our article “Watch Out For These 5 Symptoms Of Bad Gas In A Motorcycle.”

 If you have a carburetor, you will need to completely take it off your motorcycle and rebuild it.
 This means you need to disassemble everything and give it a thorough clean, preferably with an ultrasonic cleaner.
 You’ll need to pay special attention to the jets and make sure they’re clear of debris.